Lice and Pools: Does Chlorine Kill Lice?

 You can use lice’s powerful sense of smell against them by putting scents in the hair that repel lice.
 Scents that deter lice are often called lice repellents.
 You can make your own lice repellent spray using my DIY tutorial or purchase a lice repellent spray and spray your daughter’s hair every day with it.

 Don’t just buy any repellent thinking they’re all good.
-You can check out my article to find out which ones work to deter lice, or you can buy one of my top picks on Amazon below.
+You can check out my article to find out which ones work to deter lice.

 Do Chlorinated Pools Affect Lice Eggs?

 Nope, lice eggs have a thick waxy coating on them, making them pretty much impossible to kill.

 Chlorine won’t kill them, and you absolutely can’t drown them!

 In a study, lice eggs submerged in water still hatched 87% of the time.

 Even dimethicone treatments are not effective at killing lice eggs.

 The fastest, easiest, and most effective way to get rid of lice eggs is with my technique.